VinJohns/CS3200_Project/README.md

 number_of_employees - the number of employees in the company (int)\
 website - the url of the website of the developer (string)

 Another domain object data model is the table called video_games, which stores the different video games.
+Video games are a form of entertainment and there are many different types of video games that can appeal to a wide variety of people.
 The columns in this table are:\
 id - primary key (int)\
 name - the name of the video game (string)\